AnnaKenter/DerivativeCorpusGerman/README.md

 The dataset was created to finetune a BERT model to a derivative prediction task.
 If you do not need the data for this purpose read the section "Derivatives ONLY"

-##Setup requirements
+## Setup requirements

+1. Install Python 3.9 and install dependencies from *requirements.txt*
-1. Download the DeReKo-2014-II-MainArchive-STT.100000.freq file from [here](https://www.ids-mannheim.de/digspra/kl/projekte/methoden/derewo/) into the *data* directory
+2. Download the DeReKo-2014-II-MainArchive-STT.100000.freq file from [here](https://www.ids-mannheim.de/digspra/kl/projekte/methoden/derewo/) into the *data* directory

 ## Create German derivative dataset
 ### Download Reddit data